frk-ayo/eff-r-k/README.md

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [mustaphafarouk41@gmail.com](mailto:mustaphafarouk41@gmail.com)
-* 🤝  I'm open to collaborating on JavaScript based projects.
+* 🤝  I'm open to collaborating on React based projects.

 ### Socials